What is Draft Coach?

 - For step-by-step guidance on accessing and using Draft Coach, signpost students to the TEL Student guide to using Draft Coach.

-- Remind students that Draft Coach is not a replacement for final Turnitin similarity checks through Blackboard/Turnitin Assignment submission points.
+- Remind students that Draft Coach is not a replacement for final Turnitin similarity checks through Blackboard/Turnitin Assignment submission points in the Blackboard course.

-- Encourage effective use by suggesting they spread out similarity checks across drafts and use the three available checks are meaningfully.
+- Encourage effective use by suggesting students spread out similarity checks across drafts and use the three available checks meaningfully.

 - Emphasise that similarity percentages reflect matched text, not necessarily plagiarism, and that correct citation and paraphrasing practices are important.

-- For deeper academic writing or referencing support, direct students to:
+- For academic writing or referencing support, direct students to: